-• If the count value exceeds the display size, the least significant digits of the count will be displayed (e.g. count =1059, unit is a 3 digit display, actual displayed value will be 059).
+- The default scale factor setting for each input is 1. - If the rate value exceeds the display size, only the least significant digits of the rate will be displayed (e.g. count =1059, unit is a 3 digit display, actual displayed value will be 059). - Input 2 selects whether the rate is displayed (input 2 open) or the count is displayed (input 2 active).
+The count value is stored in memory in the event of power loss.